nafiahossain/django/README.md

   4. **Set up environment variables**:

-      Ensure you have a .env (rename the .env.sample to .env, then add your credentials) file at the root of the project containing the following:
+      Ensure you have a .env (rename the .env.sample to .env, then add your credentials) file at the root of the Django project containing the following:

       ```env
       SECRET_KEY=your-secret-key